Oil Cleansing With Castor Oil? Read This Before You Try

 I will warn you now, I have found that pure castor oil isn’t compatible with skin care products containing essential oils or exfoliating acids like AHAs and BHA.
 Whenever I’ve applied a toner, facial oil, serum, or moisturizer containing essential oils or exfoliating acids after oil cleansing with castor oil, my face turns bright red.
 I’m not sure why, maybe because the castor oil locks the product in?
 One way or another, I’ve tried different products and brands, and this always happens.
 My skin doesn’t get itchy or irritated, just turns bright red.

-The only products that works well after cleansing with castor oil, is using a few drops of a plain oil like grapeseed oil, jojoba oil, or argan oil to moisturize.
+The only products that works well after cleansing with castor oil, is using a few drops of a plain oil like jojoba oil, squalane oil, grapeseed oil, or rose hip seed oil to moisturize.
 So knowing that, if you’re washing your face with pure castor oil, be careful what you apply on your skin afterwards (and the plainer and simpler the product is, the better).

 So, for those of you who really love using a bunch of skin care products with active ingredients, oil cleansing with pure castor oil won’t be good for you.